FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

 Also, there are some subcommands designed specifically for multi-cluster management:
 - `fn dev list`, list the names of all existing ENVs
-- `fn dev info-all`, list the details of all existing ENVs
+- `fn dev show-all`, list the details of all existing ENVs
 - `fn dev init-all`, initilize all existing ENVs in batch mode
 - `fn dev destroy-all`, destroy all existing ENVs